-At some point or another we’ve all found ourselves at a place in our lives where we’ve felt worn out, bored, stagnant or just plain blah.
-And as the coronavirus pandemic marches on, we might be more prone to falling into these funks and ruts as we try to juggle a new normal.
+At some point or another, we’ve all found ourselves at a place in our lives where we’ve felt worn out, bored, stagnant or just plain blah.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You might feel like you’re just going through the motions of life, doing the same things over and over again.
-This can be especially true if you’re now working from home to help prevent the spread of COVID-19.
 It can start to feel like the days all blend together.

-Behavioral therapist Amy Brodsky, LISW-S, offers assurance and practical advice to dig yourself out of a funk.
+Psychotherapist Amy Brodsky, LISW-S, offers assurance and practical advice to help dig yourself out of a funk.

 “Going through a funk or rut is extremely common,” assures Brodsky.
 “It happens to everyone now and again and there are no hard or fast rules to getting through it.
 Everyone is different, so you’ll need to adjust and learn what works best for you.”

 Digging yourself out of a funk begins as an inside job.
-Sure there are resources and people who can help you, but ultimately one of the first things to do is to look within.
+Sure, some resources and people can help you, but ultimately one of the first things to do is to look within.

 “Don’t be afraid to take some time to just sit with your feelings – they won’t harm you,” says Brodsky.
 “The good news is that if you give yourself time and permission to feel what you’re feeling or if you can name the emotion, it can help you start to move past it.”